Anxiety / Mental Health / Wellbeing

 Schedule time with your family and friends, activities you enjoy, and time off to support you to nurture yourself.

-And if the week ahead looks busy, then it’s critical that you schedule some downtime to get through.
+If the week ahead looks busy, it’s critical that you schedule some downtime to get through it.

 Side note: I schedule time on my business – which means I work on my business and personal development rather than doing client work or napping.